conwnet/github1s/docs/guide.md

 ~~GitHub1s is a purely static web app (because it really doesn't need a backend service, does it?).
 So we just deploy it on [GitHub Pages](https://pages.github.com/) now (the `gh-pages` branch of this repository), and it is free.
 The service of GitHub1s could be reliable (GitHub is very reliable) because nobody needs to pay the web hosting bills.~~

-We deploy GitHub1s on [Vercel](https://vercel.com/) now for minimize delays in loading and better developer experience.
-Thanks for the wonderful service provide by Vercel.
+We deploy GitHub1s on [Cloudflare Pages](https://cloudflare.com/) now for minimize delays in loading and better developer experience.
+Thanks for the wonderful service provide by Cloudflare.

 # Rate Limit